ether-camp/public/reputation.md

 ## External tools

 All contract data is open, so any user is able to analyze the interactions between actors.
-External social graph analyzing tool can be a good help for an ordinary user who wants to see if there are exist evidences of unfair interaction.
-E.g. user can see if there are sybil clusters and who is a owner of this cluster.
-None of this tools can be a automated judge which changes some user karma, but it may advise to do so.
+External social graph analyzing tool can be useful for an ordinary user who wants to see if there exist evidence of unfair interactions.
+E.g. user can see if there are sybil clusters and who is an owner of this cluster.
+None of this tools can be an automated judge which changes some user karma, but it may advise to do so.

-(*TODO what additional tools we can propose?*)
+(*todo what additional tools we can propose?*)

 ## References